cmugpi/cmugpi.github.io/topics/readings/week-2/index.md

 # Week 2
 {:.ui.dividing.header.no_toc}

+## GPI Vim Config

+If you still haven't gone through the Initial Setup instructions, make sure you do them now.

+If you have already done this, you do not have to repeat the process.

+- [Initial Setup]

 ## Reading

 Vim is a command line text editor.
 You may have started using it in your classes